How Does it Work?

 How does it work?

-When you arrive at your CSA site you check off your name on the sign-in sheet, pick up a newsletter (or download one from the website), and read the share list.
+When you arrive at your CSA site you check off your name on the sign-in sheet and read the share list.
 You then collect each item from the share list and place it in your own bag.
 If you are going on vacation you can have a friend or neighbor pick up you share.
 But, don't worry none of the vegetables go to waste, all the produce left after the CSA pick up is delivered to a food pantry or community kitchen.
 Each year the Roxbury Farm CSA community donates over $100,000 worth of produce to food pantries and community kitchens.

 What’s in a share?